noahpresler/semesterly/docs/setup.rst

 If this is your first time running Semester.ly, you will want to populate your database with courses.
-Before you continue to :ref:`parsing`, please read the following additional tips for working with Docker.
+Before you continue to :ref:`parsing`, please read the following additional tips for working with Docker and Postgres.

 Additional Tips
 ~~~~~~~~~~~~~~~